CFO or Controller? Which is right for your business?

 It would be unusual to find one person who will happily — and effectively — perform both CFO and Controller duties.

-But the Controller role demands an extreme attention to detail, knowledge of accounting theory, and the ability to wade through a large volume of transactions to fix accounting problems.
+The Controller role demands extreme attention to detail, knowledge of accounting theory, and the ability to wade through a large volume of transactions to fix accounting problems.